espinr/activioty/README.md

 Check more information about the [components of Activ-IoTy](./docs/components.md)

-[mainlogo]: ./docs/images/logo/activIoTy.svg "Logo of ActivIoTy"
+[mainlogo]: ./docs/images/logo/activIoTy.svg "Logo of ActivIoTy Timekeeping"
-[infographic]: ./docs/images/infographic.png "Components of ActivIoTy"
+[infographic]: ./docs/images/infographic.png "Components of ActivIoTy Timekeeping"